 It all comes down to the nature of the relationship you’re looking for.
 Depending on what you’re selling, you can choose to have an extended, friendly, consensual courtship so that your prospect really gets to know you, and wait until the time is right for them to say “yes” to you.

 You can choose to have your customers wake up the next morning with a warm glow, knowing they have been an equal and respected partner in the event.

 Even after the transactions are over, you can choose to remain friends, giving your customers every reason to speak well of you.

 I don’t know your business, and I’m not here to tell you what you should do.
 And there’s nothing wrong with quick, dirty, cheap marketing.

 The ultimate question is, what do your customers expect from your brand?
 How do they expect to be treated?
 Answer that question, then you can choose the right way for you to proceed.

 Everybody knows that information marketing can be super-profitable.
 And while it isn’t my intention to piss on anyone’s salad, I have a feeling deep down that something isn’t quite right.

 Why is info-marketing so profitable?
 It’s simply because any digital product that is delivered electronically has practically no cost of production or cost of delivery.
-So the only cost of sale only comes from advertising, meaning that gross profit = sale price – advertising costs.
+So the only cost of sale comes from advertising, meaning that gross profit = sale price – advertising costs.